discretize/discretize-guides/fractals/sunqua-peak/index.md

 </GridItem>

 <GridItem xs="12" sm="12">
 Ranged CC such as <Skill name="Sanctuary"/> or <Skill name="Darkrazors Daring"/> is preferable as you get to stay inside the safe zone near the boss.
-Consumables such as <Item id="8678"/> are also very powerful due to their ranged nature.
 </GridItem>
 </Grid>